KIZI/EasyMiner-Backend/docker/README.md

 EasyMiner-Docker
 ======================

-This is an installation package of the easyminer backend for a docker environment.
-For the building a docker image, please follow these instructions:
+This is an installation package of the Easyminer bundle for the docker environment.
+For building of a docker image, please follow these instructions:

 1. Build a docker image: